Series:

 Books:

-E. Sebo, M. Firth, and D. Anlezark, eds., Impossible Emotions: Approaches to Medieval Emotional Alterity (Palgrave, under contract).
+E. Sebo, M. Firth, and D. Anlezark, eds., Emotional Alterity in the Medieval North Sea World (Palgrave, 2023).

 Articles: